genevalab/code_profiling/README.md

 ## Visualizing

 While the text output is detailed, it can be quite long and hard to parse.
 Snakeviz generates HTML-based interactive visualization tools to track profiling times.
-Run cProfile again, this time creating  ```.pstats``` output files that can then be plotting using snakeviz.
+Run cProfile again, this time creating  ```.pstats``` output files that can then be plotted using snakeviz.
 Do this for each of the three functions.

 ```
 python -m cProfile -o sort_search_stats.pstats search.py sort_search